Friday, 23 March 2018

 • GNSS - Animal location uses Global Navigation Satellite Systems.

-• Plus NFC - For reading the units status and identity this operates regardless of battery condition.
+• Plus NFC - For reading the unit status and identity this operates regardless of battery condition.

 The features include a motion sensor.
-The NFC is wireless powered so it also operates when battery has failed so the user can determine if the unit identity and status by NFC contact, regardless of the battery condition.
+The NFC is wirelessly powered so it also operates when the battery has failed so the user can determine the unit identity and status by NFC contact, regardless of the battery condition.
 An off-the-shelf NFC ferrite coil made by Coilcraft has been used.

 General Description;

 It has been found that the unit works very well.
-LoRaWAN is operating at high data rate with a smallest spread factor of SF=7 giving 5.5K bps [bits per second] effectively over a distance of 3KM.
+LoRaWAN is operating at a high data rate with the smallest spread factor of SF=7 giving 5.5K bps [bits per second] effectively over a distance of 3KM.
 The anticipated battery life is two years.

 protocol running. on 868MHz in the UK mostly there are other bands.